Honest Review: Mozart Dinner Concert In Salzburg

 • 9:30 – 9:50: Third set (Overture from ‘A Little Music Night’ and selected pieces from ‘The Magic Flute’)

-What you effectively get for a general audience is a dinner reminiscent of what was served during Mozart’s time and an up-close taste of lively opera with the singers and musicians dressed in period pieces.
+What’s unique is that you get to experience a dinner reminiscent of what was served during Mozart’s time and an up-close taste of lively opera with the singers and musicians dressed in period pieces.

-There’s two very notable things about the opera here.
+There’s two things to note about the opera here.

 The first is that it is very intimate and up close.
-If you seated in one of the four front tables (I’ll go more into this and the Exclusive option later), you’re practically within arms reach of the singers at many points during the performance.
+If you seated in one of the four front tables, you’re practically within a few feet of the singers during the performance.
 Even if you are at the back, you are no more than 30 feet or so away from the front.
-It’s a very cosy venue, in the best way.
+It’s a cosy venue, in the best way.

-The second is that the 20-25 minute sets are just a perfect amount of time to appreciate the music and get a break in between to continue with your meal.
-It left me wanting more and excited for it to start again.
+The second is that the sets are 20-25 minute long, which is a perfect amount of time to appreciate the music and then have time to focus on the dinner course in front of you.
 I genuinely think most people attending appreciate this whether they realize it or not.

 What To Expect At The Mozart Concert Dinner

-Let’s talk about the dinner, a 3 course meal with recipes from the 18th century.
+Let’s talk about the dinner, a three-course meal with recipes from the 18th century.

-Before the first set, you start with a lemon chicken soup with curd cheese and rosemary dumpling.
+Before the first set, we started with a lemon chicken soup with curd cheese and rosemary dumpling.
 I found it very light and refreshing and well-seasoned.
-The aroma of rosemary comes through in the dumpling without being overwhelming.
+The aroma of rosemary comes through in the dumplings without being overwhelming.

-Dessert was a semi-frozen wild honey parfait with a some sort of berry reduction and an apricot reduction.
-It was really good, with the subtle flavor of the honey in the creaminess of the parfait, but to be honest, I was distracted by what the people over at the Exclusive tables were having.
+Dessert was a semi-frozen wild honey parfait with a berry and apricot reduction.
+It was really good, with the subtle flavor of the honey in the creaminess of the parfait.
+It was fine, until I was distracted by the giant meringue over at the Exclusive Tables.

-Turns out it was the famous Salzburg specialty of Salzburger Nockerl, a giant dessert souffle with the biggest meringue I’ve seen.
-About that Exclusive Table.
+The famous Salzburg specialty is the Salzburger Nockerl, a giant dessert souffle with the biggest meringue I’ve seen.

-Is It Worth Upgrading To The VIP/Exclusive Option?
+Is It Worth Upgrading To The Premium or Exclusive Option?

-As for the concert and seating, guests are seated at tables with up to 8 people, depending on how many people attend that evening.
-For the exclusive, you are are seated privately with 2-3 guests at a table.
-You are also seated in the first two rows.
+Guests are seated at tables with up to 8 people, depending on how many people attend that evening.
+For the premium, you can be at a side table by the stage with 4 seats, or one of the middle of the room tables facing the stage.
+With the exclusive, you are seated privately with 2-3 guests at a table right in front of the stage

-If you can afford it, I say go for it.
+If you can afford it, I say go for it, but otherwise most seats are fine.

 How Was The Music?